 You can make money blogging in a variety of ways: ads, affiliates, sponsors, or paid promotions.
 I have chosen to use ads and affiliates.
 Sponsors and paid promotions always seemed to be more work than they were worth, and often times I felt too salesy when I did posts about particular products.

 Affiliates: Amazon is the main affiliate program that I use.
 You will need to set up an affiliate account.
 Then you generate affiliate links with your affiliate ID attached to them.
 You use these links in your posts.
 When people click on the links you can earn 4-8% on what they purchase through your link.
-Even better, you generate a 24 hour “cookie” with Amazon and earn a commission ANYTHING they buy in the next 24 hours!
+Even better, you generate a 24-hour “cookie” with Amazon and earn a commission ANYTHING they buy in the next 24 hours!
 Pretty cool, huh?
-But, you always need disclose your affiliate relationships on your website.
+But, you always need to disclose your affiliate relationships on your website.
 You can find my disclosure HERE.

 Ads: I use Google Adsense.
 You create ad banners and place them on your site to generate income based on clicks.
 I actually wish that I did not have to have any ads on my website.
 I think they clutter things up.
 But, right now they help me pay the bills and keep my website up and running.
 You can learn how to get Adsense set up HERE.